 To understand more about this diagnosis and the brain in general, I studied neuroscience at Hamilton College and went on to spend two years working at a neuroscience research lab at Boston Children’s Hospital.

-Now, I use writing as a means to illuminate the brain’s beauty.
+Now, I use writing as a means to illuminate the beauty of science.
 With pen and paper, I hope to provide readers with the same sense of wonder I felt watching my brain waves years ago.